 GGBFSC is a non-profit organization registered with USFSA and has a governing body of no more than 10 members as set forth in its constitution and by-laws.
 Board members serve a two year term.
-Effective with all board members in place as of 7/1/23, all members of the Board of Directors shall be eligible for up to two consecutive re-elections, resulting in a maximum of three consecutive terms or six years, whichever is longer.
+Effective with all board members in place as of 7/1/24, all members of the Board of Directors shall be eligible for up to two consecutive re-elections, resulting in a maximum of three consecutive terms or six years, whichever is longer.
 The immediate past president shall automatically be a member of the board as an advisor for one year.
 A former director may be eligible for re-election after a period of at least one year from the expiration of the director's final term.

-The executive board consists of a president, vice-president, secretary, and treasurer.
+The officers of the board consist of a president, vice-president, secretary, and treasurer.
 Board meetings are generally held once a month, unless otherwise necessary, and are open to the membership.
 Candidates for the Board of Directors shall be nominated by a Nominating Committee appointed by the Board of Directors.
 Any GGBFSC member who desires membership on the board of directors may be added to the ballot as a write-in candidate.
 The general membership votes for the vacated board seats at the general membership annual meeting held in May.
-The Executive Board is elected annually by the board members at the first board meeting after the annual meeting.
-Executive Board members serve a one-year term in that position.
+The Board officers are elected annually at the June board meeting.
+Board officers serve a one-year term in that position.

 Member Position Email

 Carl Black President

 Leigh Deprez Vice President

-Tammy Maurer Treasurer
+Michelle Erickson Treasurer

-Holly Flanigan Secretary
+Prisca Fittshur Secretary

 Nicole Frank Board Member ggbfscdirectors@gmail.com

 Inga Arendt Board Member

-Melissa Hukriede Board Member
+Melissa Hongisto Board Member

+Kerry McIntyre Board Member